sequana/mapper/README.rst

 This is is the **mapper** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

 :Overview: This is a simple pipeline to map several FastQ files onto a reference using different mappers/aligners
-:Input: A set of FastQ files.
+:Input: A set of FastQ files (illumina, pacbio, etc).
-:Output: A set of BAM files (and/or bigwig)
+:Output: A set of BAM files (and/or bigwig) and HTML report
 :Status: Production
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352